cassiozen/mithryn-ttrpg/gm guide.md

 Tags are rewards, not participation trophies.
 A character might earn one every few sessions, or only a handful across a whole campaign.
 Don’t overdo it — too many tags dilute their value.
 When the sheet starts feeling crowded, encourage players to retire or evolve older tags.

-#### “Awarding” a complication
+#### “Granting” a complication

-Remember that complications can also emerge during gameplay.
+New complications can also emerge during gameplay.
 If the defining moment carried a cost or consequence, make the new tag a complication instead.

-##### When to Add a Complication

-A complication should be awarded when an action or outcome leaves behind a scar, promise, or twist that will echo forward.
 Ask yourself:

 - Did the moment leave a cost?
 Even in victory, did the character take on a burden?
 - Does it change how the world sees them?
 Reputation, notoriety, or obligation can stick.
 - Will it add tension later?

-If it creates fun hooks for you as GM, it’s a good complication.
+If yes, shape it into a complication.

 ##### Group Complications